Van Bylandt's brigade: Formation

-On March 25, 1815, the mobile corps of the Kingdom of the Netherlands received its organizational details.
+On 25 March 1815 the mobile army of the Kingdom of the Netherlands received its organizational details.
 The infantry of the army was divided into three divisions, each of them divided into two brigades.
 The 1st division was commanded by General Stedman, the 3rd by General Chassé.
 The 2nd Division was to be commanded by General Perponcher, who was then Minister of the Netherlands in Berlin.
-His first brigade was placed under the orders of Colonel Bylandt.
-The brigade was the 1st Brigade of the 2nd Dutch Division (Baron de Perponcher-Sedlnitzky's) of the Anglo-allied I Corps (Prince of Orange's) in the Duke of Wellington's Anglo-allied army.
-On April 8, Colonel van Zuylen was appointed chief of staff.
+His first brigade was placed under the orders of Colonel Van Bylandt.
+The brigade was the 1st Brigade of the 2nd Netherlands Division (General Perponcher) of the Anglo-allied I Corps (Prince of Orange's) in the Duke of Wellington's Anglo-allied army.
+On 8 April 1815 Colonel Van Zuylen was appointed chief of staff.

 At the start of the Waterloo Campaign, the Brigade as part of the I Corps was cantoned to the south-east of Brussels.
 The brigade consisted of: